 "Sit down."

 She sat in a straight chair by a wooden table and turned to look at her captor.
-A gasp of horror escaped her.
-She turned away.
+A gasp of horror escaped her and she turned away.

 "Ugly, aren't I?"
-Her mother pulled her face back, forced her to look at her.
+Her mother pulled her back and forced her to look at her.
 Her flesh looked as if it had been melted and reattached to her body.
 Her features were lumpy and not in the places they should be.
 She was hideous.
 "This is your fault.
 All your fault."

 "I didn't have anything to do with it.
 You tried to kill me and my friends."

 "Your friends?"
-Catherine laughed.
+Her mother laughed.
 "Your friends were responsible for the explosion that made me look like this."

 Amy shook her head.
 "I don't understand."